HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 [![Mutation Protein Graph](images/GDC-Mutation-ProteinGraph.png)](images/GDC-Mutation-ProteinGraph.png "Click to see the full image.")

 The protein viewer displays a plot representing the position of mutations along the polypeptide chain associated with the mutation.
-The y-axis represents the number of cases that exhibit each mutation, whereas the x-axis represents the polypeptide chain.
+The y-axis represents the number of cases that exhibit each mutation, whereas the x-axis represents the polypeptide chain sequence.
 [Pfam domains](http://pfam.xfam.org/) that were identified along the polypeptide chain are identified with colored rectangles labeled with pfam IDs.
 See the Gene Summary Page for additional details about the protein viewer.

 # Visualization API Endpoint Additions